 This Dill Pickle Dip recipe takes just 5 minutes to make to make.
-It’s a creamy, tangy dip that is best served with potato chips, vegetables or crackers!
+Perfect for game day, this creamy, tangy dip is best served with potato chips, vegetables or crackers!

 On the heels of our much loved and popular Dill Pickle Pasta Salad, we’ve been pickling all the things!
-This is one appetizer dip recipe that has a flavor that is so addicting.
+This is one appetizer dip recipe that has that flavour that any fan of pickles finds so addicting.

-Yet pickle flavored foods are a quick fan-favourite, as evidenced at how much we love our Dill Pickle Chips here in Canada.
-So why not put that into dip form?
+Yet dill pickle flavor foods are a quick fan favourite, as evidenced at how much we love our favorite potato chips here in Canada.
+So why not put that unique flavor into dip form?
+This creamy dill pickle dip is one of the best dips according to our friends and guests, plus a perfect appetizer for just those quiet movie nights.

 This 5 minute Dill Pickle Dip recipe is effortless, and a great dip to take along to potlucks and gatherings.
-I love making it just for a snack to have at home.
+I love making this easy appetizer recipe just for a snack to have at home.
 I’ve found that in providing a yummy dip, the fresh veggies are more likely to be eaten.
 Win/win.

-What kind of pickles are best for Dill Pickle Dip?
+What kind of pickle are best for Dill Pickle Dip?

-My favorite pickles to use for this easy dip recipe are bick’s, baby dill, garlic or Kosher dill.
-It doesn’t really matter which brand you choose, as long as they are tangy.
-I wouldn’t use sweet pickles for this recipe.
+My favourite pickles to use for this easy dip recipe are Bick’s, baby dill, garlic or Kosher dill.
+It doesn’t really matter which brand you choose, as the flavor of dill pickles are tangy.
+I wouldn’t use sweet pickles for this recipe, yet would opt for spicy pickles.

 Dill Pickle Dip Tips